Farmer Dancing To Sia’s ‘Cheap Thrills’ In Viral Video Wants To Inspire People To ‘Move In Spite Of Pain’

 — ET Canada (@ETCanada) January 17, 2017

-Last week, Sia released a 1980s-inspired lyric video for her hit song “Move Your Body,” according to Billboard.
-Probably hoping to see some of her fans record a viral video of them singing along with the lyric video, Sia has released the 1987-inspired lyric video for “Move Your Body.”
+Last week, Sia released a 1980s-inspired lyric video for her hit song “Move Your Body,” according to Billboard, probably hoping to see some of her fans record a viral video of them singing along with the lyric video.

-The video shows a young girl dancing around in a signature Sia wig and features several details from the 80s, including big hair and funky décor.
+The video shows a young girl dancing around in a signature Sia wig and features several details from the ’80s, including big hair and funky decor.

 The release of the lyric video comes just two weeks after Sia filed papers for divorce from Erik Lang, according to E!
 Online.